 On time, comfortable, well designed often with small tables, charging points, pockets for your belongings.
 There was also plenty of food to choose from at the station and on the train too.

 Japan Rail Pass

 If you are considering visiting more than one city whilst in Japan, we strongly recommend you look in to purchasing the Japan Rail Pass.

 Available only to foreign tourists, the pass offers unlimited travel on most Japan Rail trains within a certain period of time.
 They usually include some buses and ferries too and can be purchased at a significant discount to purchasing individual tickets.

 We have visited Japan a number of times and have always found the Japan Rail Pass to be worth the investment when traveling out of Tokyo.

 Accommodation in Japan is expensive and tends to be very small, especially when travelling with kids.

 On this particular trip we were travelling on a very tight budget, attempting to spend less than $100 AUD per night on accommodation for all 4 of us.
 It was extremely difficult to find, even in winter.

 So it does require a lot of patience to find good cheap accommodation, but it is possible!

-In Kyoto we booked through AirBnB.
+In Kyoto this time we booked through AirBnB.
 Click here for a $50 credit on your first booking.
 I would highly recommend booking as far in advance as possible to have more options as they tend to sell out quickly.